Corporate Governance and Internal Control System

 Changes in the corporate governance system

-The Board of Directors’ consists of eight directors (including two female directors), with four of them being independent outside directors who bring diverse backgrounds, including advanced expertise and extensive experience and knowledge in venture investment, global business, international taxation, gender, ESG, sustainability, and management.
-These independent outside directors account for half of the total members of the Board of Directors.
-The term of directors is one year to establish a flexible management system and to clarify the responsibility of directors.
-In addition, in the Audit & Supervisory Board, three of the five members are independent outside members, making up the majority, and includes one attorney, and two members who are women.
+The Board of Directors consists of nine directors (including three female directors), with five of them being independent outside directors who bring diverse backgrounds, including advanced expertise and extensive experience and knowledge in venture investment, global business, international taxation, gender, ESG, legal, risk management, sustainability, and management.
+These independent outside directors account for the majority of the Board of Directors.

 Skill Matrix